JENNY99999/medication-insurance-app/README.md

 ### Backend

 - **FastAPI/Python**: A lightweight Python API framework used for building the backend.
 It is fast, efficient, and supports asynchronous operations for optimal performance.
+### Frontend

+- **React Native**: The mobile app frontend is built using React Native, enabling cross-platform mobile development (iOS and Android) with a single codebase.

 ### Database